 You may think that once you’ve washed your face, you’re all set, but you should always be sure to moisturize your skin after you cleanse.
-Not doing so will dry out your skin and leaving it looking dull.
+Not doing so will dry out your skin and leave it looking dull.

 The order in which you use your nighttime products is key to making sure they work properly.

-1. Makeup Remover
+1. Remove Makeup

 Other makeup removal options include micellar water or makeup wipes.
-However, we generally don’t recommend using the makeup wipes as they can be irritating and are bad for the environment.
+However, we generally don’t recommend using the makeup wipes, as they can be irritating and are bad for the environment.

 Face masks are another great way to boost your nighttime routine.
-There are lots of amazing types of masks out there depending on your skin’s needs.
-If you have dry skin, you probably want to look for an overnight hydrating mask that contains hyaluronic acid.
-If you have oily skin you may want to try a charcoal detox mask.
+There are many amazing types of masks out there that are targeted for different skincare needs and concerns.
+If you have dry skin, look for an overnight hydrating mask containing hyaluronic acid.
+If you have oily skin, try a charcoal detox mask.

-An effective toner helps to cleanse skin, and minimize the look of pores, and will allow the rest of your products to absorb more easily and be more effective.
+A toner is probably one of the most overlooked steps in most skin care routines.
+An effective toner helps to cleanse skin, and minimize the look of pores and will allow the rest of your products to absorb more easily and be more effective.

 Serums are the ultimate step in a self-care skincare routine.
 They use concentrated ingredients to target specific skin concerns.
 Finding the right one for you is all about figuring out what your skin concerns are.

 If your major concern is reducing the appearance of wrinkles and fine lines, opt for a retinol serum.

-8. Eye Cream
+7. Use an Eye Cream

 It’s important to have a nighttime routine, but which products you use depends on your own needs and concerns.
 It’s ok if you don’t use a retinol, even if your best friend swears by hers.
 It’s all about finding what works best for you!